esfand/printit/codemodel-tutorial.md

 I have the impression to have just scratched the surface of JExpr and JExpression.
 Anyway, I hope it will be enough for you as starting point.

-Next part will deal with Generics: don’t miss it!!!

 #Java code generation with CodeModel – Generics